nigelteosw/NUS/Mods/Y2S2/UTC2117 Skins/Seminar/Seminar 6.md

-# Dress Codes and Nudity
+h# Dress Codes and Nudity

 A set of rules often written with regards to clothing.
 Dress codes are created out of social perceptions and normas and vary based on purpose, circumstances and occasions.